Skip to content

 While the team at Piedmont Plastics will help guide you toward plastics that fit your temperature requirements, it is always a good idea to test the stability of the plastic before using it in a high-cost situation.
 The main factors to test include:

-- Vicat Softening Temperature – This is the temperature at which an indentation tool can penetrate 1 mm into the surface of the plastic.
+Vicat Softening Temperature The temperature at which an indentation tool can penetrate 1 mm into the surface of the plastic

-- Heat Distortion Temperature – This is the temperature at which the plastic will deform under pressure.
+Heat Distortion Temperature The temperature at which the plastic will deform under pressure

-Each of these tests will give you a clear picture of the temperature range of the plastic material.
-Rather than testing the material on your own, reach out to the team at Piedmont Plastics to learn these values for the product you are considering for your particular high-heat application.
-With the right plastic, you can have reliable products or parts that withstand high temperature ranges well without softening or losing their shape.
+Each of these tests provides a clear understanding of a plastic material’s temperature limits.
+Instead of testing materials on your own, contact the team at Piedmont Plastics to review the performance data for products suited to your specific high-heat application.
+With the right plastic, you can achieve reliable parts and products that withstand elevated temperatures without softening or losing their shape.